By

 After you’ve made your considerations and done your market research, it’s time to start creating your plan for importing and exporting Canadian clothes and textiles.
 You’ll want your plan to answer a number of questions.
 These questions include:

-Even with NAFTA, duties can vary when you’re importing clothing from the U.S. into Canada.
+Even with the USMCA, duties can vary when you’re importing clothing from the U.S. into Canada.
 If tariff preference levels are not applied, the duty to import clothing and textiles into Canada is between 17% and 18%.

 After you have your business plans worked out, it’s time to start moving your shipments across the border.
 You might find that it’s easy to bring Canadian clothing brands into the United States.
 Whether you’re working with a major designer or manufacturer like those mentioned above for a smaller fashion distributor, you’ll find regulations in place to make importing easy.